 “I know nothing about that,” Trump said during a White House news conference with Turkish President Recep Tayyip Erdogan.
 “First time I’ve heard it. . . .
 I don’t recall, not at all, not even a little bit.”

-Until now, Trump has figured most prominently in two key moments: in a May 23 Oval Office meeting, in which he told U.S. officials to confer with his personal attorney Rudolph W. Guiliani on Ukraine policy, and in a July 25 phone call when he asked Ukrainian President Volodymyr Zelensky to look into investigations of Democrats.
+Before Wednesday, the president had surfaced in two key moments: a May 23 Oval Office meeting, in which he told U.S. officials to confer with his personal attorney Rudolph W. Guiliani on Ukraine policy, and a July 25 phone call when he asked Ukrainian President Volodymyr Zelensky to investigate Democrats.

 Taylor told lawmakers that his aide was accompanying Sondland during a July 26 visit to Kyiv when, in a restaurant, Sondland phoned Trump to update him about meetings he was having in the city, including a sit-down with a top Zelensky adviser.

 Taylor said his aide later asked Sondland what Trump thought about Ukraine.
-Sondland said that Trump cares “more about the investigations of Biden, which Giuliani was pressing for,” Taylor testified.
+Sondland said that Trump cared “more about the investigations of Biden, which Giuliani was pressing for,” Taylor testified.

-Taylor’s account of the call undercuts Trump’s recent claims that he doesn’t know Sondland, who he called a “really good man and great American” in a tweet last month.
+Taylor’s account of the call undercuts Trump’s recent claims that he doesn’t know Sondland, whom he called a “really good man and great American” in a tweet last month.